Conversation Between Hellene and “hellenic” Neopagan

-Stilian Ariston: I know who you are Chris Aldridge, and let me tell you this: I don’t care about your “blood”, I am not a Nationalist.
-Modern Greeks have no or at least not only greek Blood in our veins, it’s a neo-greek Myth.
-We concentrate on the Ethos, not on Blood.
-And your Ethos is not hellenic at all.
-Modern Greece, modern “greek”/byzantine state etc. and Hellenismos are two different things.
-My Father is a “Greek”, my Mother too, but until the moment I’ve chosen Hellenismos, I was a Christian, a Hellene only on the paper.
+Stilian Ariston: I know who you are Chris Aldridge, and let me tell you this: I don’t care about your “blood”.
+I am not a nationalist.
+Modern Greeks have no or at least not only greek blood in our veins, it’s a neo-greek legend.
+We concentrate on the ethos, not on blood.
+And your ethos is not hellenic at all.
+Modern Greece and Hellenismos are two different things.
+My father is “Greek” and my mother too, but until the day I decided to embrace Hellenismos, I was Christian, a Hellene only on paper.
 Blood is not an argument.

-And Yes, there are many ways within Hellenism to honor the Theoi, but “NeoPaganism” is not one of them.
+And yes, there are many ways within Hellenism to honour the Theoi, but “NeoPaganism” is not one of them.
 You are blaming me for being ignorant and telling me that the Gods don’t belong to me.
 Did I ever say anything like that?
-No. You can claim that you “believe” in the Gods, that’s not the Issue.
-Labelling your “neopagan” cult or group as “Hellenic Polytheistic” is the problem.
-If you would have been honest, we wouldn’t arguing here right now.
-The “Nation” is a modern concept.
+No. You can claim that you “believe” in the Gods, that’s not the issue here.
+Labelling your “neopagan” cult or group as “Hellenic polytheistic” is the problem.
+If you would have been honest, we wouldn’t be arguing right now.
+The “nation” is a modern concept.
 The Hellenes were an ETHNOS, a group with common religion, culture, language and customs.
-Yes, there was a correct way to practice and orthopraxy was the core of hellenic piety.
-They way you describe Hellenismos, applies to EVERY ETHNIC Religion, for they are not homogeneous, but diverse like Nature.
+Yes, there was a correct way to practice, and orthopraxy was the core of Hellenic piety.
+The way you describe Hellenismos applies to EVERY ethnic religion, for they are not homogeneous, but diverse, just like nature.
 This diversity doesn’t include “NeoPaganism” that didn’t exist in ancient times.
 Hellenismos evolved, because it had to.
-It was always specific, but it became more specific in late antiquity (the time Julian established “Hellenismos” as the official name of hellenic tradition) and in the time of Pletho and Marullus.
+It was always specific, but it became more specific in late antiquity (the time Julian established “Hellenismos” as the official name of Hellenic tradition) and in the time of Pletho and Marullus.

 There were different ways to be Hellenic, but none of these ways were “Neopagan”.
-“NeoPaganism” arose from Occultism, the magic system of the western christian world and has nothing to do with Hellenic Identity or Ethos.
+“NeoPaganism” arose from Occultism, the magic system of the western christian world and has nothing to do with Hellenic identity or ethos.
 Unless you can prove that “NeoPaganism” was part of the Religion of the Greeks.
-You have to practice Hellenic Polytheism in order to be a Hellenic Polytheist, not “NeoPaganism”, Occultism or Christianity.
-If you don’t practice / honour the Gods in the GREEK way, you are not Hellenic at all (unless you confuse “Hellenism” with what you have called “Hellenic blood”).
-The problem with intolerant people like you is that you can not take “No” for an answer.
-No, we don’t want “NeoPaganism” in our Tradition, “No”, we don’t want to embrace “neopagan” concepts or terms.
-No, we won’t allow you or anyone else to alienate or ridicule our Identity.
+You have to practice Hellenic polytheism in order to be a Hellenic polytheist, not “NeoPaganism”, Occultism or Christianity.
+If you don’t practice / honour the Gods in the GREEK way, you are not Hellenic at all (unless you confuse “Hellenism” with what you called “Hellenic blood”).
+The problem with intolerant people like you is that you are unwilling to take “no” for an answer.
+No, we don’t want “NeoPaganism” in our tradition, “no”, we don’t want to embrace “neopagan” concepts or terms.
+No, we won’t allow you or anyone else to alienate or ridicule our identity.
 Hellenism is not a game, but our cultural identity, language and our way of life.
-So the best answer we can offer to people with your “I can be X, but label myself Y and incorporate my cult in your tradition, whether you like it or not”-mentality, is the answer, the Lakotas gave to your movement in their “Declaration of War Against Exploiters of Lakota Spirituality” http://spiritofthelakepeople.blogspot.de/2010/01/declaration-of-war-against-exploiters.html We are getting back on our feet again and protecting our culture from monotheism and its “children” (Occultism, New age, “NeoPaganism”).
+So the best answer we can offer to people with your “I can be X, but label myself Y and incorporate my cult in your tradition, whether you like it or not”-attitude, is the Lakota’s respond to your movement in their “Declaration of War Against Exploiters of Lakota Spirituality” http://spiritofthelakepeople.blogspot.de/2010/01/declaration-of-war-against-exploiters.html We are getting back on our feet again and we will protect our culture from monotheism and its many “faces” (Occultism, New age, “NeoPaganism”).
 Thank you.